sheldonkemper/portfolio/README.md

 # portfolio

+## Table of content
+Structuring your portfolio: Include a clear, easy-to-skim table of contents at the beginning of your portfolio, and consider it from a hiring manager's perspective – what skills or experience would they be looking for?
+Also, ensure that your contact details are hyperlinked throughout the portfolio.
+## About me
+@todo
+Strengths and development areas
+Skills and expertise

+## Project Section
+@todo
+Start with a claer case study,,explaining the challenges,followed by project specific stratergy such as visual desin, roadmap, tools and techniques.

+3. Data cleaning and preprocessing: Highlight your ability to work with messy data, and clean it up to make it usable.
+Include examples of removing duplicates, filling in missing values, and handling outliers.
+Additionally, you should show that you can work with a variety of data.

+4. Data visualisation: This is the ability to present data so that it's visually appealing and easy to understand.
+To showcase this, include charts, graphs, and other visualisation tools you’ve used to communicate complex data insights.

+5. Statistical analysis: Show your ability to run descriptive and diagnostic analysis to draw meaningful conclusions.
+You should be able to apply different analysis techniques, such as time series analysis, regression analysis, and hypothesis testing (e.g. A/B testing).
 ## Course 101: Applying statistics and core data science techniques in business.

 Throughout the course, you will learn to: